uwrov/Training-Project/Part 3/publisher/README.md

 We need to somehow get data to our robot.
 ROS uses a publisher/subscriber model, where publisher programs will publish messages to topics, and subscriber programs will receive data from those topics.

-This is a simple publisher which will take in user input and translate that to how fast it wants a robot to go.
+This is a simple publisher which translates user input into force applied onto the robot.

 First thing we'll want to do when writing Python scripts is to specify what Python interpreter we want the program to use.
 We'll do this by just adding a comment at the top of the file:
 ```